-Weekly calendars are posted on each community board and included in the Sonoran Sunrise.
-Our yearly events calendar can be found in BigSIS and on our website.
-Our Service Calendar listing is also in BigSIS, under the Service Hours tab.
+Weekly calendars are posted on each community board, in ParentSquare, and are included in the Sonoran Sunrise.
+Our yearly events calendar can be found in ParentSquare and on our website.
+Our Service Opportunity listings are also in ParentSquare.
 Printed academic calendars are mailed out with the Back-to-School Packet.